bbc/psammead/packages/components/psammead-media-player/README.md

 The `noJsClassName` is an optional prop that defaults to `null` and is used to add styling support to certain elements when javascript is disabled in the browser.
 The `noJsMessage` is a required prop used display a fallback text when javascript is disabled in the browser.
 The `mediaInfo` prop is required, and has the following properties.
+The `timeoutMs` prop allows you to override the default timeout value.
+If media fails to load in this time, users are shown a timeout message.

 #### mediaInfo